Project leader: Karen Schönwälder

-Diversity has long been a distinguishing feature of cities and their populations.
-And yet, novel processes of diversification present new challenges: as postwar immigrants have become settled and recognized parts of the population, ongoing immigration adds to an increasingly heterogeneous population.
+Diversity has long constituted a distinguishing feature of cities and their populations.
+However, novel processes of diversification present new challenges: as post-war immigrants have become settled and recognized parts of the population, ongoing immigration adds to an increasingly heterogeneous population.
 Furthermore, other processes, such as the development of a broader variety of family forms and concepts of partnership, contribute to an increasing diversity of life trajectories and life concepts, particularly among the inhabitants of large cities.
-Politically, the recognition of difference and explicit “diversity” policies have gained more prominence.
+Politically, the recognition of difference and explicit ‘diversity’ policies have gained more prominence.

-This project investigates how urban actors in Germany and in France respond to diversity.
-While a considerable body of research specifically on cities and migration exists, both a changing reality and gaps in the existing literature call for a theoretically and empirically systematic approach.
-As distinct from previous work, this project extends the focus beyond the city government and administration to a wider range of actors to capture the shift from urban government to urban governance.
-The implications of governance structures for the representation of previously disadvantaged groups are one key interest of the study.
-We also study a large number of cities in two countries to allow systematic comparisons of cities and gain insights into what drives their responses to diversity.
+This is an umbrella project with overall themes and more specific sub-questions.
+In aggregate, the project investigates how urban actors in Germany and in France respond to diversity, and how they shape its implications.
+As distinct from previous work, this project focuses on policy interventions at the local level.
+Moreover, it extends the focus beyond the city government and administration to a broader range of actors to capture the shift to more collaborative forms of governance and to reflect the important role of civil society.
+We also study a large number of cities in two countries to facilitate systematic comparisons of cities and gain insights into what drives their responses to diversity.
+The project involves a large survey of urban actors in 40 major German and French cities, as well as case studies of selected cities, policy fields, and organizational developments.

 Key research questions are: